Chatham Community Players

 Synopsis

-Chatham Community Players is a circulating group of talented local volunteer adult actors and actresses who rehearse and perform plays in Sweet Bee Theater, Chatham county's 1 and only pubic theatre.
+Chatham Community Players is a circulating group of talented local volunteer adult actors and actresses who rehearse and perform plays in Sweet Bee Theater, Chatham county's 1 and only public theatre.
 100% of proceeds from shows go toward supporting community theater in Pittsboro.
 Thank you for your patronage and please tell your friends about us.

 Chatham Community Players are a circulating group of talented local volunteer adult actors